Introduction to Perovskite Solar Cells

 Energy Independence

-Additionally, the potential for localized energy generation can foster greater energy independence.
+Additionally, the potential for localised energy generation can foster greater energy independence.
 By facilitating residential solar installations that perform exceptionally well in varying lighting conditions, we can empower homeowners and communities to produce their own electricity.
-This shift can alleviate stress on aging energy grids and diminish reliance on centralized power sources, making robust local energy systems a reality.
+This shift can alleviate stress on ageing energy grids and diminish reliance on centralised power sources, making robust local energy systems a reality.

 Progressing Toward Large-Scale Integration